zineb-Bou/Chat-app-CSS-illustration/README.md

 ## The challenge

-The challenge is to build out this feature illustration using HTML & CSS and get it looking as close to the design as possible.
+Build out this feature illustration using HTML & CSS and get it looking as close to the design as possible.

 Users should be able to: